eliasbnk/dev-setup/README.md

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------

-Also I really reccomend geting:
+Also I really recommend geting:
 - RedQuits:
 (if you press ❌ it preform command+Q on that Application, which unfortunately Apple did add.
 As if you press ❌ current Application window closes, but app is minimized into the Application Icon)